 Violent crime, including mugging and robbery, is common in Tanzania, including in Zanzibar and Dar es Salaam.
-Petty crime, including bag-snatching, is prevalent, particularly in urban areas.
+Petty crime, including bag-snatching and pickpocketing, is particularly prevalent in urban areas.

 Express kidnappings occur in Dar es Salaam, where criminals abduct a victim for a short period of time and force them to withdraw funds from their bank account at an ATM.
 This has been known to occur after tourists are befriended by strangers or when using unlicensed taxis.
 We advise against accepting unsolicited offers of assistance and recommend that you pre-book taxis.

 New Zealanders in Tanzania are advised to be vigilant at all times, particularly in places frequented by tourists.
 We advise against walking and travelling at night, especially to isolated areas.
 As victims of robbery are often targeted due to their perceived wealth, we advise against wearing or displaying items that appear valuable, such as mobile devices or jewellery.

 No resistance should be given if you are the victim of a robbery, mugging or carjacking, as this could lead to an escalation in violence.
 Make sure your residential property or accommodation is secure at all times, especially at night.
 When driving, you should keep doors locked, windows up and any valuables out of sight.

 Demonstrations and political rallies are common in Tanzania and have, on occasion, led to violence.
 New Zealanders in Tanzania are advised to avoid all protests and demonstrations and comply with any instructions and restrictions issued by the local authorities.

 There is also potential for sectarian tension and violence between Christians and Muslims in Tanzania.
 We recommend you stay alert to your immediate surroundings and respect religious and social traditions to avoid offending local sensitivities.